 There have not been many cases.
 However, the courts have held that even discrimination taking place outside Great Britain can be covered by the Equality Act, if there is sufficient connection with Great Britain:

 The claimant booked a holiday in Tunisia.
+Both she and the tour operator were based in Great Britain.
 It was agreed she could use the swimming pool at a different hotel, within walking distance.
 It then turned out the claimant would have to pay a charge for that pool, so the tour operator changed her to another hotel from which she would have taxi access to a pool.
-She had difficulty travelling by standard taxis, and the tour operator refused to make alternative taxi arrangments.
+She had difficulty travelling by standard taxis, and the tour operator refused to make alternative taxi arrangements.
 She claimed failure to make a reasonable adjustment, and breach of contract.

 The lower court (District Judge) held there was not sufficient connection with Great Britain for the Equality Act to apply.
 However, it said that if the Act had applied, the reasonable adjustment claim would have succeeded, and the court would have awarded £3,500 compensation.

-Held on appeal: there was sufficent connection with Great Britain, so the claim succeeded.
+Held on appeal: There was sufficent connection with Great Britain, so her claim succeeded.
 The court was content to accept for present purposes that it was not enough that both claimant and service provider were based in Great Britain.
-However, factors significant to the court’s decision that the reasonable adjustment duty applied in this case were: (1) The discrimination related to a failure to provide alternative swimming facilities which had been offered to a person known to be disabled once it was realised that the accommodating hotel could not provide such facilities during the claimant’s stay; and (2) Thomas Cook employed staff located in Tunisia who were able to discharge the duty.
+However, factors significant to the court’s decision that the reasonable adjustment duty applied here were: (1) The discrimination related to a failure to provide alternative swimming facilities which had been offered to a person known to be disabled once it was realised that the accommodating hotel could not provide such facilities during the claimant’s stay; and (2) Thomas Cook employed staff located in Tunisia who were able to discharge the duty.
 Thomas Cook had a representative based at the claimant’s hotel, and a Tunisian Quality Manager.

-Campbell v Thomas Cook (link to bailii.org), 2014, Court of Appeal
+Campbell v Thomas Cook (bailii.org), October 2014, Court of Appeal

-A passenger on holiday with Thomas Cook in Tunisia was being evacuating back to the UK because civil disturbances had broken out.
+A passenger on holiday with Thomas Cook in Tunisia was being evacuated back to the UK because civil disturbances had broken out.
 She had difficulties standing and walking.
-On the first day she had a 4 hour abortive wait for check-in at the airport in Tunisia, and then was brought back to the airport the following day when she was able to leave.
+On the first day she had a 4-hour abortive wait for check-in at the airport in Tunisia.
+She was brought back to the airport the following day when she was able to leave.
 Two Thomas Cook staff at the airport in Tunisia failed to help her sit, and she suffered projectile vomiting and migraines from the arthritic pain of having to stand.

 It seems to have been accepted that the failure to make reasonable adjustments at the airport abroad fell within the Equality Act generally, and the court was only asked to decide whether liability was excluded because of a particular European regulation (on which see my Transport page).
 The court held the European regulation did not affect liability, and she was awarded £7,500 compensation.